Real Property Taxes in Germany 2019

 |5.0%||Baden-Württemberg, Bremen, Mecklenburg-Vorpommern,

 Niedersachsen, Rheinland-Pfalz, Saxony-Anhalt

 |6.5%||Brandenburg, North Rhine-Westphalia, Saarland,

-Real property transfer tax also applies to a real property-owning partnership if 95 percent of the shareholders change within five years.
-If you need further details on property taxes in Germany you can follow this link to a good article from Wikipedia.
+In addition real property transfer tax also applies to a real property-owning partnership, if 95 percent of the shareholders change within five years.
+After that, if you need further details on property taxes in Germany you can follow this link to a good article from Wikipedia.

 Questions and Feedback